 Supporting scientific research on the effect of climate change on agriculture on a global scale

-Educational impact on students, which is our future
+Educational impact on students, and they are the future of our world

-The amount of data that was publicly accessible
+The large amount of data that was publicly accessible

 Here I designed some initial concept storyboards while my team and I were in the process of uncovering which features and components were technically feasible and which ones were not.